12 MIN READ

 Mid-Season Soybean Nutrient Deficiency

-Diseases in soybean, such as sudden death syndrome and brown stem rot, can resemble nutrient deficiency symptoms.
+- Soybean disease symptoms, such as sudden death syndrome and brown stem rot, that resemble nutrient deficiency symptoms.

 Symptoms:

-Stunted, spindly plants with light green color, which appears first on lower (older) leaves.
+- Stunted, spindly plants with light green color, which first appears on leaves lower in the canopy (older) leaves.

 Causes: